-IMMEDIATE ATTENTION REQUIRED - It is essential that all garden beds and vegetation close to or abutting the external walls of the structure be removed immediately.
+It is essential that all garden beds and vegetation close to or abutting the external walls of the structure be removed immediately.
 These can attract / allow concealed termite entry and should be removed.

-OVERALL RISK ASSESSMENT
+RISK ASSESSMENT

-MODERATE to HIGH - The Australian Standard AS 4349.3-2010 requires the inspector give some indication as to the risk of termite attack on the inspected property.
-The overall risk of termites was considered to be moderate to high.
+The Australian Standard AS 4349.3-1998 requires the inspector give some indication as to the risk of termite attack on the inspected property.
+The overall risk of termites was considered to be Moderate to High.
 If live termites have been reported then a termite barrier or monitoring system should be installed in accordance with AS 3660.2-2000 followed by at least yearly inspections.
 If no live termites were found then you should install a termite barrier or monitoring system in accordance with AS 3660.2-2000 followed by at least yearly inspections.
 Failing this then you should arrange for at least twice yearly inspections which will help pick up activity early.
 Failure to follow our recommendation may well result in the property undergoing large amounts of damage caused by undiscovered termites.